MirandaLv/Marsh_Mapping/README.md

 ## Model Inference

+### **Model Inference with Sentinel Imagery**
+Open the 'marsh_sentinel.py' script under the model folder, and modify the main() function input parameters.
+From previous step, the year = '2018', and AOI = 'aoi', make sure the two variables in the main functions have the year and aoi name that matches to your previous step.

+Run the code:

+    python model/marsh_sentinel.py

+This code executes the marsh_sentinel.py script located in the model folder.
+The script reads all image patches generated during the sentinel data preprocessing step, runs model inference on each patch, stitches the predictions into a single output, and saves the result to a specified destination folder.
+If error occurs for the stitching step, reference the explanation in below session.

+The result will be saved under 'dataset/predicted/sentinel/merge_aoi_year.tif'.

 ### **Model Inference with NAIP Imagery**
 Take an imagery tile with a name 'm_3707654_sw_18_060_20210913.tif' acquired from 2022 for example, this is one of the tile that covers your AOI area, this tile should be saved under 'dataset/raw/NAIP/2022' folder.
 Run below code for marsh detection with a pretrained U-Net model: